gregid/standard-resource/docs/resources/retrieving-resources.md

 ### Filtering by ID

 Sometimes, you may have the specific IDs that you wish to pull from the store.
-In those situations, you can pass an array of IDs to `getResources`.
+In these situations, you can pass an array of IDs to `getResources`.

 ```js
 store.getResources('books', [24, 50]);